Mental Health Counselor Career Guide

 What Does a Mental Health Counselor Do?

-Mental health counselors treat individuals who have mental illnesses, are undergoing a personal crisis, or who need help developing healthy behaviors in order to reach their goals and improve their mental and physical wellness.
-Mental health counseling typically takes place one-on-one between a counselor and his or her client but can also take place in group settings.
-Mental health counselors commonly choose to focus their practice area with a specialization, such as working with a specific age range, mental disorder (such as depression or anxiety), or other defined group such as those struggling with grief.
+Mental health counselors provide support to individuals facing mental health challenges, navigating personal growth, or seeking guidance to cultivate positive habits that empower them to achieve their goals for emotional and physical well-being.
+Mental health counseling can take place between a counselor and an individual, a couple, a family, or a group.
+Mental health counselors commonly choose to focus their practice area with a specialization, such as working with a specific age range, mental disorder (such as depression or anxiety), or other defined groups such as those struggling with grief.

 Mental Health Counselor Requirements and Common Tasks